 It is important to note a few of the current limitations of Drupal.org's credit system:

 - The credit system doesn't capture all code contributions.
 Parts of Drupal are developed on GitHub rather than Drupal.org.
 Contributions on GitHub usually aren't credited on Drupal.org.
-For example, Drush is maintained on GitHub instead of Drupal.org, and companies like Pantheon don't get credit for that work.
+For example, a lot of the work on the Automatic Updates initiative is happening on GitHub instead of Drupal.org, and companies like Acquia and Pantheon don't get credit for that work.

 - The credit system is not used by everyone.
-There are many ways to contribute to Drupal that are still not captured in the credit system.
-Technically, that work can be captured.
-But because using the credit system is optional, many contributors don't.
-For example, not all event organizers and speakers capture their work in the credit system.
+Because using the credit system is optional, many contributors don't.
+For example, while they could, not all event organizers and speakers capture their work in the credit system.
 As a result, contributions often have incomplete or no contribution credits.
 Where possible, we should automatically capture credits.
 For example, translation efforts on https://localize.drupal.org are not currently captured in the credit system, but could be automatically.

 Because of these limitations, the actual number of contributions and contributors could be much higher than what we report.

 Our data confirms that Drupal is a vibrant community full of contributors who are constantly evolving and improving the software.
-It's amazing to see that just in the last year, Drupal welcomed more than 8,000 individual contributors and over 1,200 corporate contributors.
-It's especially nice to see the growing number of contributions year over year.
+It's amazing to see that just in the last year, Drupal welcomed more than 7,000 individual contributors and over 1,100 corporate contributors.

 — Dries Buytaert